SyncfusionExamples/How-to-avoid-argument-exception-while-appending-the-Euro-symbol-to-EditControl/README.md

 # How-to-avoid-argument-exception-while-appending-the-Euro-symbol-to-EditControl
 This repository contains the sample that how to to avoid argument exception while appending the Euro € symbol  to EditControl.

-The argument exception in EditControl  can be avoided while appending the Euro € symbol to EditControl  by setting the Encoding value to Default.
-When typing the text directly in editcontrol without loading, the encoding can be set using the SetEncoding method as shown in the following code.
+The SetEncoding method should be set to default type for encoding  to load /assign the text value with equation or symbols.
+The symbols can be assigned to Text property when typing the text directly  without loading in EditControl  and setting the encoding as shown in the following code.

 ```C#
 // Set encoding